DevOpsKev/cucurbits/README.md

 Basis : Executable specification reduces ambiguity in the DevOps lifecycle.

 Test : Release an opensource HDD framework
+  Criteria : Must allow description of beliefs in natural language for non-technical people.
-  Criteria : Familiar tools and languages for developers Criteria : Infrastructure as Code Deployable Criteria : Must be able to manage long running confirmaiton of test results
+  Criteria : Familiar tools and languages for engineers Criteria : Infrastructure as Code Deployable Criteria : Must be able to manage long running confirmaiton of test results